Hrayr Mkoyan: Ararat Yerevan

 On 28 July 2020, FC Ararat Yerevan announced the signing of Mkoyan.

+Shirak

+On 23 June 2025, Shirak announced the departure of Mkoyan and five other players at the end of their contracts.

+Van

+On 10 July 2025, Van announced the signing of Mkoyan.

 International career

 Between performances for Ararat Yerevan, Mkoyan was involved in the ranks of the youth Armenia U-21 national team, which he played seven games for.

 Since 2009, he plays for the Armenia national football team.
 Mkoyan debuted on 9 September 2009, in a 2010 FIFA World Cup qualification match against Belgium.
 The match took place in the Yerevan Republican Stadium and ended 2–1 in victory by the Armenia national team.